immunant/c2rust/README.md

 # requirements

-- python 3.7+
+- python 3.7 or later.
-- libreadline-dev

 # adding new repos